bitartes/pr-agent/README.md

 Switch between providers by setting `LLM_PROVIDER` in your `.env` file or in the GitHub Actions workflow.

 ## Contributing

+1. Fork the repository
+2. Set up the development environment as described above
+3. Make your changes
+4. Ensure all tests pass and code quality checks succeed
+5. Submit a pull request

 Feel free to submit issues and enhancement requests!